johnroutledge/milestone-project-4/README.md

 **Future Features to Implement**
 * A Thai version of the website.
+* The option to display prices in different currencies.
 * The ability to login using a social media account.
 * A wish list feature.
 * Inventory tracking so stock availability can be shown on website.